Noodlesoft/libssh2_sftp-Cocoa-wrapper/openssl-README.md

 # OpenSSL for Hazel

 OpenSSL is a git submodule checked out in the `openssl` directory.
-Currently it's still a fork of Karelia's OpenSSL GitHub repository.
-However changes from newer OpenSSL tags have been merged in to get newer functionality (like newer key formats).
+OpenSSL is a git submodule checked out in the `openssl` directory.
+It's a fork of the main
+OpenSSL repo.
+The older fork, based on Karelia's fork of OpenSSL, has been deleted.

 As of June 2021 the currently merged tag is `OpenSSL_1_1_1k`.
 See `openssl/README` for the latest version info.